taragopal/Docker-Zero-to-Hero/Docker_networking.md

 docker network create   --opt encrypted --driver overlay --attachable my-attachable-multi-host-network

+## Attach a container to an overlay network
+If the hosts have joined the same Docker swarm, attaching these container to the same overlay network would allow them to communicate with each other, without having to setup ROUTING on individual Docker Daemon hosts.
+Its benifical.

+docker run --network multi-host-network busybox sh

 ### Macvlan Networking

 This mode allows a container to appear on the network as a physical host rather than as a container.
+For the legacy applications, which expects to be connected with a physical device Macvlan is the only option.

+## TO create Macvlan network with Bridge mode

+docker network create -d macvlan  --subnet=172.16.86.0/24   --gateway=172.16.86.1  -o parent=eth0 pub_net

+## Use an IPvlan instead of Macvlan
+In the above example, you are still using a L3 bridge.
+You can use ipvlan instead, and get an L2 bridge.
+Specify -o ipvlan_mode=l2.

+docker network create -d ipvlan \
+    --subnet=192.168.210.0/24 \
+    --subnet=192.168.212.0/24 \
+    --gateway=192.168.210.254 \
+    --gateway=192.168.212.254 \
+     -o ipvlan_mode=l2 -o parent=eth0 ipvlan210

+     Source: